venatrix/openshift-pipeline/README.md

 In this example, the pipeline runs in the CICD Project.
-We will build and deploy an application project named `cicd` & `Dev`, and  we will push the image created into a project named `stage`.
+We will build and deploy an application project named `Dev`, and  we will push the image created into a project named `stage`.

 Here are the commands I used from the OpenShift CLI: